gravitational/careers/challenges/product/challenge-1.md

 Before writing the actual code, create a brief design document in markdown and share with the team via a GitHub pull request.

-This document should consist of key trade-offs and key design approaches.
-Please avoid writing an overly detailed design document.
-Use this document to make sure demonstrate that you've investigated the problem space.
+There is no required format or word count for the design document.
+The design should convey your plan to satisfy the requirements, possible alternatives, and the tradeoffs informing your approach.
 The team will review your design and provide feedback by commenting on the pull request.

 After the team has approved your design document, you may begin submitting pull requests with the implementation.